nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 ## Legal Terms and conditions for use of this project
 This has been added to protect the Developers of this application from any legal actions.
 [To read the terms and conditions click here](https://github.com/nic0michael/Nicos-Kanban-Board-Microservice/blob/master/terms_and_conditions.md)

+## Joining the Team
+Send an email to nicomichael2018 AT yahoo DOT COM with subject : Joining Kanban Board Team When you have been added to the team read the [Developer Notes](https://github.com/nic0michael/Nicos-Kanban-Board-Microservice/blob/develop/developer_notes.md).